StarRaul/Company-data/README.md

 # Company-data
-(University project)
+*(University project)*

 This project represents a company's data about their workers.
-Everything after compile will be written inside a .txt file
+Everything after compile will be written inside a **.txt** file.

-## To do:
+Every bit of code should be written in C++ and with as little libraries used.

+## Things I would like to add/change:
 - Have a random ID given to every worker
 - Have a console interface where instead of showing everything at once about the company, I could write an ID and then show me their full name so I can confirm who I chose,